alphyos/CyberStart-2024/challenges/headquarters/AHelpingHand-L04C01.md

 ## Step by Step

-- Download the PDF and open it
+- Download the PDF and open it.
-- Copy the last line of text, including the blacked out spaces
+- Copy the last line of text, including the blacked out spaces.
-- Pasting it into any available text file or field will reveal the following sentence
+- Pasting it into any available text file or field will reveal the following sentence.
     - “the password to their private server (`Johny[REDACTED]@`)"
-- Insert this password as the flag
+- Insert this password as the flag.